-For the budget backpacker wanting to stay close to Lima’s main attractions, there is surely no better choice than Lima House Hostel.
+For the budget backpacker wanting to stay close to Lima’s main attractions, there is surely no better choice than Lima House Hostel which is just a 20-minute walk from Plaza de Las Armas.
 Offering cheap yet comfortable accommodation, there is a communal kitchen for cooking and a breakfast buffet provided.

 3. Orchid Hostels – Central

 Without a doubt, the flashpackers choice, Orchid Hostels Lima offers accommodation so luxurious it is easy to forget you’re in a hostel.
 A hub of wellness, this place is everything you need to rejuvenate in the centre of Lima.